trulio2/PCSX2-Cheats/Readme.md

 Givew characters all skills, spells and attacks

-- Find a way to keep this code active
+- Find a way to keep this code active, will break the game if someone levels up during battle